okaybenji/text-engine/readme.md

 That's everything!
 If you've made a JSON object with a `roomId` and a list of `rooms` -- that is, a disk -- you've got a playable game!

 ### How do I play it?
 Just pass a reference to your disk to the loadDisk function.
-Take a look at `index.html` to see an example.
-I've saved my disk to a `const` variable called `demoDisk` in `game-disks/demo-disk.js`.
+Take a look at [index.html](https://github.com/okaybenji/text-engine/blob/master/index.html) to see an example.

+I've saved my disk to a `const` variable called `demoDisk` in [game-disks/demo-disk.js](https://github.com/okaybenji/text-engine/blob/master/game-disks/demo-disk.js).
 I've included that file and `index.js` in my HTML file, and added a script tag with a single line to call `loadDisk(demoDisk)`.
-The game boots when `index.html` is loaded in a browser.
+The game boots when [index.html](https://github.com/okaybenji/text-engine/blob/master/index.html) is loaded in a web browser.

-You can use the included `index.html` file in your own project, or you can create your own.
+You can use the included [index.html](https://github.com/okaybenji/text-engine/blob/master/index.html) file in your own project, or you can create your own.
 If you make your own, note that you will need to add two elements:

 * A `div` with ID `output`.
 This is where the game text will appear.
 ```